OpenDSA/OpenDSA/RST/en/PL/LC1.rst

 Topics of the day:

   1. Syntax of the lambda calculus
+  2. Free and bound variables
+  3. Semantics of the lambda calculus

 The review problem set for today contains four review problems.